 The tour guide told me as he proceeded to lead the way towards the Covenanters prison.
 I stood for a moment or so, staring at the prison.
 Curiosity was pulling me closer, but fear was keeping me still.
 Oh come on Michelle; I thought to myself, there’s no such thing as ghosts.
 That was the day: on the 23rd of April 2019, that my journey into the dark and unsavory past of Greyfriars Kirk truly began.

 The year is 1562 and Mary Queen of Scots has just granted the lands of Greyfriars Kirk over to the town council to be used for a burial ground.
 With Charles the 1st becoming king of Scotland in 1625, the religious peace that had existed for some time was about to be shattered.
-Charles, the 1st, believed in the divine right of kings and began to make unpopular decisions that were to bring about a change to the Scottish church so that it was more in line with the Church of England.
+Charles, the 1st, believed in the divine right of kings and began to make unpopular decisions that were to bring about a change to the Church of Scotland so that it was more in line with the Church of England.

 In 1637 religious dissidence had reached a deadly peak, when the king introduced a common prayer book that was to be used throughout Scotland, abandoning legal agreements previously made by King James the v1/1 to uphold the beliefs of Presbyterians and the religious laws of the land.